supriyakshirsagar825/BookApp-.NET-CORE3.1-REZOR/README.md

 # BookApp-.NET-CORE3.1-REZOR
-.NET Core 3.1 with Razor Pages
+.NET Core 3.1 with Razor Pages for BookApp